 This raw chocolate brownie recipe is so simple to make, using only 5 ingredients and one bowl (or food processor).
 The combination of sweet dates and creamy nuts give a texture similar to traditional brownies, and most wouldn’t even be able to tell that it is completely raw.
-With only whole-food ingredients, the use of cacao powder bumps up the antioxidant properties which have been associated with many health benefits (see below).
+It is also naturally gluten-free and dairy free.

 Health Benefits of Cacao